University of Wisconsin–Madison

 Yes, a degree verification letter is an official document on a letterhead with the University Registrar’s signature and seal.

-No, a degree verification will only be available once a degree is posted.
+No. A degree verification will only be available once a degree is posted.
 If you have completed all degree requirements and deposited your thesis or dissertation and are waiting until the next degree conferral date to receive your degree, you may request a degree completion letter instead.

 If you are in need of enrollment verification for student loan purposes after you have enrolled but before enrollment has been reported to the National Student Clearinghouse, you can ask your lender for a loan deferment form.
 The Office of the Registrar can verify enrollment for the upcoming semester on this form.